GC-public-learning/formation_laravel_5.8/05_templates.md

 ### to use bootstrap :
 - go to "get started" page on bootstrap site : https://getbootstrap.com/docs/5.0/getting-started/introduction/
-- for css copy the link on the site mainpage on your own pages :
+- for css copy the link on the page on your own pages in the head :
 - \<link href="https://cdn.jsdelivr.net/npm/bootstrap@5.0.1/dist/css/bootstrap.min.css" rel="stylesheet" integrity="sha384-+0n0xVW2eSR5OomGNYDnhzAbDsOXxcvSN1TPprVMTNDbiYZCxYbOOl7+AMvyTG2x" crossorigin="anonymous"\>
 - search a tamplate you want to use and copy the html code (a navbar for this chapter)